Drug information provided by: IBM Micromedex

 If you have any questions about this, check with your doctor.

 Everolimus may cause a serious type of allergic reaction called angioedema.
 This may occur more often when it is used with certain heart and blood pressure medicines called ACE inhibitors (eg, captopril [Capoten®], enalapril [Vasotec®], fosinopril [Monopril®], quinapril [Accupril®], ramipril [Altace®]).
 Check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals, trouble breathing, or chest tightness while you are using this medicine.

 If you have a kidney transplant, this medicine may increase your risk for having a blood clot in the new kidney.
 This usually occurs within the first 30 days after the kidney transplant.
-Check with your doctor right away if you are making less urine, or if you have pain in your groin, lower back, side, or stomach, dark-colored urine, a fever, or nausea or vomiting.
+Check with your doctor right away if you are making less urine, or if you have pain in your groin, lower back, side, or stomach, dark urine, fever, nausea, or vomiting.

 This medicine may also prevent you from healing correctly after an injury.
 Do not take this medicine at least 1 week before surgery and at least 2 weeks after a surgery.
-Call your doctor right away if you have blood, fluid, or pus in your incision, your incision opens up, or it is red, warm, painful, or swollen.
+Call your doctor right away if you have blood, fluid, or pus in your incision, your incision opens up, or if it is red, warm, painful, or swollen.

 If you are taking this medicine after a kidney transplant, it may increase your risk for developing rare and serious virus infections, such as polyoma virus-associated nephropathy (PVAN), progressive multiple leukoencephalopathy (PML), and BK virus-associated nephropathy (BKVAN).
 The BK virus may affect how your kidneys work and cause a transplanted kidney to fail.
 Check with your doctor right away if you have bloody urine, a decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.